Skip to content

 Slide deck emailLossy image downsampling inside PDF

-Bug video attachmentLossy H.264 720p from screen recording master
+Bug video attachmentLossy H.264 720p from the screen recording master

 Family video archiveHigh-bitrate lossy or camera native; avoid repeated re-encode

-When in doubt, keep the lossless or high-quality master on disk and generate a lossy copy named for the channel (client-review.jpg, email-clip.mp4).
+When unsure, keep the lossless or high-quality master on disk and name the lossy copy for the channel (client-review.jpg, email-clip.mp4).